vita-epfl/CrowdNav/README.md

 ## Details
 ### Environment
-There are n pedestrians in the scene with unknown policies A1, A2, ..., An and one agent with know policy B. Unknown polices can be linear, random, ORCA or following the exact trajectories in trajnet)
+There are n pedestrians in the scene with unknown policies A1, A2, ..., An and one agent with known policy B. Unknown polices can be linear, random, ORCA or following the exact trajectories in trajnet)

 ### Agent